joey-public/joey-public.github.io/markdown/b_md2html_post1_pythonsetup.md

 The first thing I do whenever I start a new code project is to create a git repository on GitHub for it.
 Then I clone the empty repository to my computer.

-For this project the git repository is [here](https://github.com/joey-public/MyScripts).

-This is a very simple program that can live in a single python file, so I am just adding it to a GitHub repository this I already have setup for simple utility scripts like this.

 ## Setting up a Python Virtual Environment

 If you have never used a python virtual environment, then you should really check it out.